offsoc/onionprobe/README.md

-   Onionprobe ships with a handy [generate-auth-keys-for-all-onion-services](scripts/generate-auth-keys-for-all-onion-services) available at the `tor` service container and which can be invoked with `docker exec -ti onionprobe_tor_1 /usr/local/bin/generate-auth-keys-for-all-onion-services`.
+   Onionprobe ships with a handy [generate-auth-keys-for-all-onion-services](scripts/generate-auth-keys-for-all-onion-services) available at the `tor` service container and which can be invoked with `docker exec -ti onionprobe_tor_1 /usr/local/bin/generate-auth-keys-for-all-onion-services` (it also accepts an optional auth name parameter allowing multiple credentials to be deployed).
 2. Place the `.auth` files at the Onion Services `authorized_clients` folder if you did not created them with the `generate-auth-keys-for-all-onion-services` script:
     * Prometheus: `/var/lib/tor/prometheus/authorized_clients`.